OFFICE OF STUDENT RESEARCH—TRUSCHOLARS PROGRAM

 Yes.
 The Office of Student Research allows one course to be taken by students while they are participating in their TruScholars summer experience.
 Mentor approval is necessary for students to take a summer course during their TruScholars experience.
 Students will be responsible for paying tuition.

 No. Students do not have to stay in Kirksville for the entire eight-week TruScholars experience.
 However, if a student’s research, scholarly, or creative activity takes them away from campus for some portion of the eight weeks, they must first receive a waiver from the OSR.
 Also, regardless of where a TruScholar participant conducts their work, they must still be able to attend at least 3 out of the 4 required professional development events and the Summer Research Symposium.
+Students are not allowed to conduct research or receive payment for the TruScholar grant while out of the country.
+Additionally, due to various higher education regulations, students and faculty advisors may not earn their stipends while outside of the United States and must seek prior approval to do work from another state.

 The expectation for TruScholars Program participants is that the research project be the primary focus of your activities during the eight-week summer term.
 Because of the diverse ways in which research is done across disciplines, it is difficult to place a “one size fits all” requirement on the time spent on the project.
 You and your mentor may decide that an 8-to 6-daily schedule is appropriate, or you may take a more flexible approach.
 Keep in mind that thinking about your project is an important part of research process!
 The hours you work on your project will not be monitored formally.
 You are responsible for dedicating the time required to successfully complete your project goals.